Shadows: a traditional free indoor fun game for a group

-The idea of this game was to cast people's shadows onto a sheet and for everyone else in the room to guess whose shadow it was.
+The idea of this game was to cast individual's shadows onto a bedsheet and for everyone else in the room to guess whose shadow it was.
 It was best played with a fairly large group where most people knew everyone else's name, such as at a children's party.

-This is how we played the game in my childhood, but there must be a number of variations.
+This page describes how we played the game in my childhood, but there must be variations.

 An old sheet was set up hanging vertically across a hallway door with a lamp illuminating it.